JeanetteGz/CapstoneOne_Ecommerce/README.md

 <h3>Homepage</h3>
 <img src="/images/readme_images/home_page.jpeg">
-<p>The Espresso Elegance Homepage is the entry point to our virtual coffee haven, offering users a taste of what awaits them on our website.
-This page includes a navigation bar where users can quickly navigate to what they need.</p>
+<p>The Espresso Elegance Homepage serves as the gateway to our online coffee paradise, providing visitors with an overview of what's to come.
+There is a navigation bar on this page so that users can get to what they need quickly.</p>

 <h3>Drinks Menu</h3>